relevance/diametric/README.md

 This project uses the [MIT License][].

-When this project is used, a user is considered agreed to the [Datomic Free Edition License][].
+When this project is used, a user is considered to have agreed to the [Datomic Free Edition License][].

 Copyright (c) 2012, Clinton Dreisbach & Relevance Inc. All rights reserved.